eesyuen09/tp/docs/DeveloperGuide.md

 **MSS**

 1. Tutor requests to add a performance note for a student on a given date.
-2. AddressBook adds the performance note for the student.
+2. Tuto adds the performance note for the student.
-3. AddressBook shows a success message.
+3. Tuto shows a success message.

    Use case ends.